Alp-0zturk/SCPP_Project/my-app/README.md

 ## npm install
 ## npm install react-scripts

-# run the web app by using the command:
+# run the web app by using the command
 ## npm start

 Runs the app in the development mode.\